 Depending on the losses suffered, you may be able to recover the following:

 Is the oil refinery putting profits over people and refusing to take responsibility for causing your injuries?
 Ultimately, serious accidents can happen anywhere at any time.
-But an accident at an oil refinery can have devastating consequences for the injured worker.
+However, an accident at an oil refinery can have devastating consequences for the injured worker.
 If you suffered an injury while working at a Texas oil refinery, you need to contact our refinery accident attorney immediately.

-Contact us now for a free consultation to speak with a top notch lawyer about your chemical exposure injuries and unique circumstances.
+Contact us now for a free consultation to speak with a top-notch lawyer about your chemical exposure injuries and unique circumstances.
 Dial our phone number at (833) LETS-SUE.
-You can also use our online contact form for a swift reply by email from a world class injury and wrongful death attorney with decades of experience winning big!
+You can also use our online contact form for a swift reply by email from a world-class injury and wrongful death attorney with decades of experience winning big!